zourtney/lightcontrol/README.md

 Running the Server
 ------------------

-To start the HTTP server, run `server.py` from the command line.
+To start the HTTP server, run `lightcontrol.py` from the command line with the `start` argument.
 You will need to run as `sudo` to get access to the Raspberry Pi's GPIO pins.

-    sudo ./server.py
+    sudo ./lightcontrol.py start

 **Installing as a Service**